Lramseyer/vaporview/README.md

 - Added
   - Support for Enums
+  - Sort netlist View to show Parameters at the top
-  - Parameter values display in netlist view
+  - Show Parameter values in netlist view

 ## Other Planned Features